Arocore/arocore.github.io/index.md

 ### Response:

-Returns a JSON object containing crime statistics for the specified location and time range.
+The endpoint returns a JSON array containing crime statistics for the specified location and time range.
+Each object in the array represents statistics for a specific crime category.

+### Response Object Structure:

+- **type**: The category or type of crime

+- **count**: The number of reported events for this crime category in the specified location and time range.

+- **risk**: A calculated value representing the risk of this crime type occurring per day and square kilometer in the specified area.

 ### Example Request: